Automattic/ai-experiments/plugins/llms-txt/README.md

-# LLMS TXT - WordPress Plugin for LLM Content Exposure
+# LLMS TXT - Plugin to easily generate LLM-friendly text files

-A WordPress plugin that provides structured text endpoints for exposing your site's content to Large Language Models (LLMs).
-This plugin is part of Automattic's AI experiments.
+A WordPress plugin that provides structured text endpoints for exposing your site's content to LLMs.

 ## Features